-14. Diagnostic Reagents and Equipment
+14. Diagnostic Reagents and Equipment and blood collection tubes

-Diagnostic reagents and equipment recommended by the Director of Medical Services or the Director of Veterinary Services for use in hospitals, clinics and diagnostic laboratories subject to such limitations as the Commissioner in a Partner State may impose.
+Diagnostic reagents and equipment and blood collection tubes recommended by the Director of Medical Services or the Director of Veterinary Services for use in hospitals, clinics and diagnostic laboratories subject to such limitations as the Commissioner in a Partner State may impose.

 L.N.
-No. 12 of June 30th, 2008, and L.N.
-No. 12/2008 of 23rd June, 2008
+No. 12 of June 30th, 2008, L.N.
+No. 12/2008 of 23rd June, 2008 and L.N.
+No. 39 dated 1 July 2016

-L.N.
-No. 2 of 15th September